Orion Township, Michigan: Geography

 According to the United States Census Bureau, the township has a total area of 35.9 sqmi, of which 33.3 sqmi is land and 2.6 sqmi, or 7.18%, is water.
+The Township boasts more than 4,200 acres of parks and open spaces, including 42 lakes larger than five acres, more than 10 square miles of recreation area, and more than 50 miles of safety paths and trail ways.

-Orion Township Is bordered to the east by Oakland Township, to the west by Independence Township, to the south by Auburn Hills and to the north by Oxford Township.
+Orion Township is bordered to the east by Oakland Township, to the west by Independence Township, to the south by Auburn Hills, and to the north by Oxford Township.